Skip to main content

 Size and Weight

-In winter, squirrels have long hair on their ears that sticks straight up.
-The hair protects the small rodent's sensitive hearing organs from the cold.
-They are called tufted ears.
+In winter, red squirrels grow long tufts of hair on their ears that stand upright.
+These hairs help protect the little rodent's sensitive hearing organs from the cold.

 Whiskers